xhu88/House-Prices-Project/README.md

 ### Test Data
 * **Source of Test Data**: Kaggle.com, House Prices Prediction using TFDF, https://www.kaggle.com/code/gusthema/house-prices-prediction-using-tfdf/input
 * **Number of rows in test data**:
-* State any differences in columns between training and test data: Training data has labels, test data has no labels
+* **State any differences in columns between training and test data**: Training data has labels, test data has no labels

 ### Model Details
 * **Columns used as inputs in the final model:** 'OverallQual', 'GrLivArea', 'TotalBsmtSF', 'FullBath', 'YearBuilt', 'YearRemodAdd', 'GarageArea', '1stFlrSF', '2ndFlrSF', 'MasVnrArea', 'WoodDeckSF'